We are accepting new cases

 Important hair relaxer lawsuit updates

-• June 2025: There were 10,317 lawsuits pending in the hair relaxer MDL.
+• March 2026: There are now 11,440 lawsuits in the hair relaxer mass tort.

 • February 2025: The court has established a comprehensive bellwether trial plan for the hair relaxer MDL.